dimagi/commcare-cloud/hosting_docs/source/installation/3-apply-fsck-onreboot.rst

-.. _cchq-manual-install:

-applying file system check for every reboot
+Applying file system check for every reboot
 ====================================================

 Checking the file system for errors is an important part of Linux system administration.
 It is a good troubleshooting